-Participation Opportunities/Assignments
+Participation Opportunities/Mandatory Assignments

 During the semester, there will be a series of participation opportunities and assignments used to provide additional learning and to evaluate your course comprehension.
-The timing of these participation opportunities is at the instructor's discretion with the details disclosed solely during the class time.
-The participation grade encourages student engagement and positive attendance behavior.
-This component of providing opportunities for additional development and rewards is consistent with the professional business environment where career advancement is impacted by employee discipline, dependability, and an eagerness to learn.
+The timing of the participation opportunities is at the instructor's discretion with the details disclosed solely during the class time.
+Only those students in class at the time of the activity are eligible for participation grades.

+All of these activities reward behavior that is consistent with the professional business environment where career advancement is impacted by employee discipline, dependability, and an eagerness to learn.